 We officially began holding preview services in September of 2011 with 70 people in attendance, most who were Tyler and Crystal's friends who flew up from Baton Rouge.
 Then, on January 15th, 2012, we held our first official weekly service at the Chestnut Hill AMC movie theater on the coldest day in Boston on record with only 31 people in attendance.
 We grew to over a hundred people, even hosting a second weekend experience at the Green T coffee shop in Mission Hill in the evenings for our volunteers to attend.

 Then in December 2012, we were informed that we had three weeks to find a new venue because they were closing the AMC theater.
 After six straight weeks of different venues throughout Newton, unpacking storage and canceling two Sundays due to blizzards, our attendance fell back to 30 people.
-Finally, though, God brought us the beautiful Pine Manor College, where our Newton community has met for the last four years.
-We have steadily grown ever since, and moved our night service from Mission Hill to the Back Bay neighborhood as we continued to test the waters of different Boston neighborhoods.
+Finally, though, God brought us the beautiful Pine Manor College, where our Newton community met for four years.

 In the summer of 2016, we purchased a building in Norfolk, MA, and built an early education center, StoryHeights Montessori Early Education Center as a feeder corporation to supplement all we want to do for people in our world!
-Currently, the school is flourishing, and in 2018 we'll begin to give away our profits to the poor, hurting and forgotten!
+Currently, the school is flourishing and at max capacity.

-In September 2017, our Newton community will move into our own building in Newton Upper Falls!
-We're currently waiting on the build-out of the commercial lease space to be completed.
-This building will provide us with 5,000 sq. ft. first-class space that will be ours 24/7 365 days a year and will serve as a launching pad for all God wants to do in and through our church!
+In September 2017 we gained major traction when we moved into our own building in Newton Upper Falls!
+This long-term lease provided us with 5,000 sq. ft. first-class space that is ours 24/7 365 days a year and serves as a launching pad for all God will do in and through our church!